Combined Constrained Sampling and Reinforcement Learning for Robotic Manipulation: Comparison to Behavior Cloning from Diverse Trajectory Data

-(i) BC is a dominating paradigm for transferring (model-based) demonstrations to reactive policies (see the discussion in Sec.~\ref{sec:relatedWork}), and our method development was initially driven with the idea to follow this paradigm.
-However, our results indicate that while the state initialization method has a drastic impact on the training behavior and final performance, adding a BC objective has minor impact.
+Our results indicate that while the state initialization (i.e.\ reset) method has a drastic impact on the training behavior and final performance, adding a BC objective has minor impact.
 Therefore, in our settings the core role of trajectories is demonstrating relevant ``interpolating'' states rather than demonstrating actions.
 This becomes more intuitive in view of the profound qualitative difference between open-loop trajectories and final policy rollouts (see the accompanying video): The policies exhibit highly reactive behavior, e.g.\ realizing object transports against the wall with brief reactive push maneuvers and showing recovery behavior, while the spline-based open-loop trajectories exhibit impressive strategies, but seem more conceptual rather than real-world executable.
 This view aligns with extensive recent work on the challenge of distilling optimization-based trajectory data into reactive policies \cite{2023-jia-SEILSimulationaugmentedEquivariant,2024-ke-CCILContinuitybasedData,2021-ke-GraspingChopsticksCombating}, e.g.\ suggesting data augmentation to compensate for the lack of reactive control behavior in demonstrations.
 In our contact-rich domains, these challenges seem particularly pronounced.

-(ii) Trajectories do however provide an effective method to bias state initialization: On the panda sphere problem, final policies outperform baselines and interpolation-based methods by a large factor, and training shows less variance than for other methods.
-On the double sphere problem, trajectory-based methods attain close to the highest performance, and are more sample efficient than interpolation-based methods, with lower variance during training.
-However, the projected interpolation-based method with scheduling is surprisingly effective on the double sphere problem as well, providing the best final policy.
-We interpret this as an example of the classical bias-variance tradeoff: The trajectory-based methods provide a stronger prior, which pays off significantly on the harder panda sphere problem, but also implies a bias.
-The interpolation-based method has less bias (is closer to the ultimate $p_0$-objective), high variance on the panda sphere domain, but yields the (slightly) better policy on the simpler double sphere.

-(iii) The previous discussion holds for the \emph{scheduled} interpolation approach.
-In fact, our results indicate poor average performance, high variance, and low sample-efficiency for non-scheduled interpolation, while scheduling has less impact on trajectory-based approaches.